-- New Bill (Schepisi/Oroho) – Repeals statewide Health and Physical Education Standards and requires local school boards to adopt standards and appropriate curriculum with public input.
+- S-2524 (Schepisi/Oroho) – Repeals statewide Health and Physical Education Standards and requires local school boards to adopt standards and appropriate curriculum with public input.

 Replace: We should replace recently enacted diversity and inclusion legislation that requires controversial topics, including gender identity and implicit bias, to be taught to children in every grade.
 To address the concerns of parents that these requirements are not age-appropriate, we should replace the law to limit the requirement to high school students.

 - S-2385 (Pennacchio/Testa) – Removes diversity and inclusion instruction requirements for students in grades kindergarten through eight.